Finiteness of 3D higher spin gravity Landscape: Extended asymptotic dynamics of AdS gravity

 \subsection{Enlarged asymptotic gauge symmetry}

-This section will address two key points: first, we compute the asymptotic symmetry algebra (ASA) of the GR boundary conditions following the standard method \textrm{\cite{ASA}}.
-Then, we derive the complementary current algebra associated to the boundary term (\ref{bndy}).
+This subsection will address two key points: first, we compute the asymptotic symmetry algebra (ASA) of the GR boundary conditions following the standard method \textrm{\cite{ASA}}.
+Then, we derive the generalised current algebra associated to the boundary term (\ref{bndy}).

 \paragraph{ GR asymptotic symmetry algebra:}